ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 For each: transfer ownership to the client, revoke your own access, and document that you did both.
 Use a simple checklist with dates and confirmation notes.

-One rule: don't revoke your access until you've confirmed the client has theirs.
-You don't want to find out at 5pm on a Friday that the only admin on their Google Analytics account is you, and you already removed yourself.
+One rule: do not revoke your access until you have confirmed the client has theirs.
+You do not want to find out at 5pm on a Friday that the only admin on their Google Analytics account is you, and you already removed yourself.

 This is the meeting most agencies skip.
 Don't.